Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

 In addition to this minimal example, with enterprython, we can also:

-* work with abstract base classes.
+* work with abstract base classes, thus only [depend on abstractions](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
-* provide custom factories.
 * decide if services should be singletons or not.
+* provide custom service factories.
-* do much more, see [enterprython's features list](https://github.com/Dobiasd/enterprython/#features).
+* do some additional other stuff, see [enterprython's features list](https://github.com/Dobiasd/enterprython/#features).

 Of course in our unit tests we can still manually constructor-inject a `MockConnection` into the `DomainLogic` object we want to test: